fun

 Leo Buscaglia

-Play has been man's most useful preoccupation.
+Play has been the human's most useful preoccupation.

 Frank Caplan

-To the art of working well a civilized race would add that art of playing well.
+To the art of working well a civilized race would

 George Santayana